AGaiki/Facts-Bot/README.md

         'Test 2',
         'Test 3'
     ]`.
 Delete everything from the first bracket to the last.
 Keep the fax variable.
 Now, set the variable "fax" equal to the list of "factstext".
 You would implement it like so: `fax = list(factstext).`
-    6. Finally, replace the re
+    6. Finally, make sure that all of your variables are in the right place.
+Your final code should look something like this: ``

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODM1MTY1NDMyLC03ODI1MzQ1Niw3MTc4OD
+eyJoaXN0b3J5IjpbLTE5NTU3NTE2NTAsLTc4MjUzNDU2LDcxNz
-I5ODQsOTcxODgxMzQ2LDIwMTU4ODAsLTE4NDgxMTQ5NV19
+g4Mjk4NCw5NzE4ODEzNDYsMjAxNTg4MCwtMTg0ODExNDk1XX0=

 -->